sergicollado/fizzBuzz/README.md

 Potter mania is sweeping the country and parents of teenagers everywhere are queueing up with shopping baskets overflowing with Potter books.
 Your mission is to write a piece of code to calculate the price of any conceivable shopping basket, giving as big a discount as possible.

-For example, how much does this basket of books cost?
+For example, how much does this basket of books costs?

     2 copies of the first book
     2 copies of the second book